 Business class flights for economy prices are a holy grail in travel.
 Whilst we can provide a general guide as to how to achieve this, a step-by-step specific case study is always useful.
-Using British Airways as an example, here we provide 5 steps to getting business class flights for economy prices with the airline.
-It’s easy once you know how.
+Using a specific example, here we provide 5 steps to getting business class flights for economy prices with British Airways.
+It’s easy once you know-how.

 Step 1: Join BA’s Executive Club

 Sign up to BA’s executive club and collect your ID number.

 You’ll need to enter this number into the relevant forms when booking flights either with BA or with other flight operators that are part of the One World Alliance.
 (This includes: Airberlin, American Airlines, Cathay Pacific, Finnair, Iberia, Japan Airlines, LATM, Qatar Airways, Malaysian Airlines, Qantas and Sri Lankan airlines.)

 Enter this number whenever you book a flight and you’ll collect Avios points.
 These are like loyalty points you’d get from a Tesco club card or Boots card, the difference is they’re relevant for travel.

 For example, imagine you are looking to book a Qatar Airways flight online.
 In the booking process on the Qatar site there’s an option to select the members’ club to which you belong.
 Pop your BA Executive Club ID number in and, because Qatar are part of BA’s One World Alliance, you’ll collect your Avios points when you fly with them.
 Parfait.